jaison080/oop_lab/README.md

   <h2>CYCLE 10</h2>
   <ul>
   <li>29.Write a Java program that reads a line of integers and then displays each integer, and the sum of all the integers. (use String Tokenizer class of java.util).</li>
-  <li>30.Write a java program to display all records from a table using Java Database Connectivity (JDBC).</li>
+  <li>30.Write a Java program to display all records from a table using Java Database Connectivity (JDBC).</li>
   </ul>
   <br>
    <h2>CYCLE 11</h2>
   <ul>
   <li>31.Write a Java program that works as a simple calculator.
 Arrange buttons for digits and the +,-,*,/ operations properly.
 Add a text field to display the result.
 Handle any exceptions like divide by zero.
 Use Java Swing.</li>
-  <li>32.Write java program that simulates a traffic light.
+  <li>32.Write Java program that simulates a traffic light.
 The program lets the user select one of three lights.: Red, Green or Yellow.
 When a radio button is selected, the light is turned on and only one light can be on at a time/ No light is on when the program starts.</li>
   </ul>
   <br>